York Region Transit: Fares

-York Region's rapid transit bus service, Viva operates on a "pre-paid proof-of-payment (POP)" system, meaning passengers in possession of POP can board these buses at any door.
-Unlike conventional YRT buses, Viva buses are not equipped with onboard fareboxes, which means passengers are required to purchase single-ride tickets from curbside fare vending machines, tap a Presto card on the fare readers located beside the fare vending machines, or activate their mobile ticket or pass at the platforms prior to boarding.
-A single-ride ticket has the date and expiry time printed on it at the time of purchase and so it does not need to be validated.
+York Region's rapid transit bus service, Viva, operates on a "pre-paid proof-of-payment (POP)" system, meaning passengers in possession of POP can board these buses at any door.
+Unlike conventional YRT buses, Viva buses are not equipped with onboard fare boxes, which means passengers are required to purchase single-ride tickets from curbside fare vending machines; or use a Presto card, or contactless credit or debit card, on the YRT Presto fare readers located beside the fare vending machines; or activate their mobile ticket or pass at the platforms prior to boarding.
+A single-ride ticket has the date and expiry time printed on it at the time of purchase and does not need to be validated.

-Paper POP tickets and transfers are not issued to Presto card holders or YRT Pay app users since both Presto and the app act as POP.
-Time-based fares and transfers allow for unlimited travel within York Region on a single fare for two hours (including transfers to and from Brampton Transit, Züm, as well as TTC-operated bus routes in York Region north of Steeles Avenue only).
+Paper POP tickets and transfers are not issued to Presto, credit and debit card holders users since these payment methods act as POP.
+Time-based fares and transfers allow for unlimited travel within York Region on a single fare for two hours, including transfers to and from Brampton Transit, Züm, as well as TTC-operated bus routes in York Region (north of Steeles Avenue).

+Since February 26, 2024, under the One Fare Program, a Greater Toronto and Hamilton Area (GTHA)–wide fare integration policy, passengers paying by Presto card, credit card or debit card are eligible for free transfers between YRT and the TTC subway and bus routes in the City Of Toronto (south of Steeles Avenue) within 2 hours of initial fare payment.
+However, customers paying by other means are not eligible for the One Fare program and are still required to pay an additional fare when transferring between YRT and the TTC subway and when crossing Steeles on a TTC bus in either direction.

 Former fare zones

-On July 1, 2017, YRT removed fare zones allowing customers to travel within the region with only one fare.
+On July 1, 2017, YRT removed fare zones, allowing customers to travel within the region for only one fare.
 Previously, the YRT/Viva service area was divided into three fare zones.
 Zone 3 was defined as the portion of York Region north of Ravenshoe Road, and Zones 1 and 2 were divided by Bloomington Road for northbound passengers, just south of King Road for southbound passengers.
 Passengers crossing a zone boundary had to pay a zone fare supplement in addition to the regular fares.

 GO Transit co-fares

-As with many other transit agencies within the Greater Toronto and Hamilton Area (GTHA), YRT offers a reduced fare for passengers transferring to YRT or Viva buses from GO Transit under its "Ride to GO" program for those aged 13 and over.
-Passengers may transfer at a GO train station from a GO Transit route to a YRT bus route or TTC-operated bus routes in York Region (north of Steeles only) and receive free admission onto YRT so long as the passenger provides the GO Transit proof of payment ticket.
+As with many other transit agencies within the Greater Toronto and Hamilton Area, YRT offers free transfers between YRT or Viva buses and GO Transit under its "Ride to GO" program.
+Passengers may transfer from a GO Transit route to a YRT bus route or TTC-operated bus routes in York Region (north of Steeles Avenue) and receive free admission onto YRT so long as the passenger provides the GO Transit proof of payment ticket.
 Since Viva is operated on a proof-of-purchase system and single Viva fares are paid or purchased at curbside fare vending machines, riders must use a Presto card when transferring between Viva and GO Transit services in order to access the Ride to GO co-fare discount.